 For the Defense Industrial Base, the release of the Cybersecurity Maturity Model Certification (CMMC) comes on the heels of previous compliance requirements: DFARS 7012 and NIST 800-171.
-CMMC requires many businesses, including Small-medium Sized manufacturers (SMMs) in the the Defense Industrial Base (DIB) to pass 3rd party audits based on the level requirement stated in their contracts.
+CMMC requires many businesses, including Small-medium Sized manufacturers (SMMs) in the the Defense Industrial Base (DIB) to pass 3rd party assessments based on the level requirement stated in their contracts.
 Defense contractors will be evaluated based upon the implementation of actual technical controls in addition to their documentation and policies.
 These evaluations will lead to a level certification of 1 to 5 issued from the CMMC Accreditation Body (CMMC-AB), level 5 being the most secure.
 For a more detailed explanation of CMMC and the Accreditation Body click here.

 For reference, according to the new DFARS 252.204-7021 clause released in the recent DFARS interim rule on September 30, 2020, the DoD estimates the total annual assessment cost for a small entity looking to achieve a CMMC Level 3 assessment will be $60,009.
 Since CMMC certifications will only be valid for three years, that would make the cost for an organization seeking certification (OSC) $60,009 every three years (these numbers are assuming that you have already met the NIST 800-171 standards).
 If your organization handles Controlled Unclassified Information (CUI), you will be required to meet the NIST 800-171 standards, plus the 20 additional technical controls stated in CMMC Level 3.